kiran94/dgraphpandas/README.md

   # Generate Rdf Upserts for this Chunk
   intrinsic_upserts, edges_upserts = generate_upserts(intrinsic, edges)

-  # Then you can do whatever you want with these
+  # Then you can do whatever you want with these before the next iteration
 ```

 ## Local Setup